GabrieleMonte/CoMBInE/README.md

 # CoMBInE
 *Cosmic Microwave Inpainting Experiment*

-CoMBInE is a machine learning program that trhrough inpainting aims to reconstruct patches of the Cosmic Microwave Background thermals maps, as new nowel approach to eliminate/limit the effect of the foreground.
+CoMBInE is a machine learning program that through inpainting aims to reconstruct patches of the Cosmic Microwave Background thermals maps, as new nowel approach to eliminate/limit the effect of the foreground.

 In this program we used the innovative method developed by a group of researches from NVIDIA corporation which uses Partial convolutional layers in place of the traditional convolutional layers.
 Traditional CNN filter responses are conditioned on both valid pixels as well as the substitute values in the masked holes which may lead to color discrepancy and blurriness.
 The partial convolutions are constructed such that, given a binary mask, the results depend only on the non-hole regions at every layer.
 Given sufficient layers of successive updates and with the addition of the automatic mask update step, which removes any masking where the partial convolution was able to operate on an unmasked value, even the largest masked holes will eventually shrink away, leaving only valid responses in the feature map.
 See paper for more details: "*Image Inpainting for Irregular Holes Using Partial Convolutions*", https://arxiv.org/abs/1804.07723.